Written by Editorial Team

-Your bump is getting bigger, and you have your friends, cousins and colleagues wishing to touch it and feel the baby’s movements!
+Your bump is getting bigger, and you have your friends, cousins, and colleagues wishing to touch it and feel the baby’s movements!
 You are peeved at times, but the feeling of motherhood magically grows on you!
-Your third trimester, i.e. post 28 weeks of pregnancy, is a wonderful time to prepare for the arrival of the little one, read, and unwind!
+Your third trimester, i.e. posts 28 weeks of pregnancy, is a wonderful time to prepare for the arrival of the little one, read, and unwind!

-Side bends: Side bends are also very safe and they help maintain muscle tone and flexibility, and keep the excess fat away.
+Side bends are also very safe and they help maintain muscle tone and flexibility and keep the excess fat away.

 Prenatal exercises help position the baby in an optimal position for childbirth and open your pelvis, thus enabling a normal delivery.
 Some of these amazing exercises are:

-After all, it is best to be safe and healthy during the final three months, than being sorry about hurting your little one growing inside you.
+After all, it is better to be safe and healthy during the final three months, than be sorry about hurting your little one growing inside you.

-Nuts: Nuts are a great source of fats which hare essential for the development of you baby’s brain and central nervous system.
-Also, other fat sources such as olive oil, safflower oil, avocados and so on help transport vitamins throughout your body and are also a good source of energy.
+Nuts are a great source of fats that are essential for the development of your baby’s brain and central nervous system.
+Also, other fat sources such as olive oil, safflower oil, avocados, and so on help transport vitamins throughout your body and are also a good source of energy.

-Indulge in nature’s candies: Fruits such as oranges, strawberries, melons, and papayas are a great source of vitamin C, potassium, fiber and folate.
+Fruits such as oranges, strawberries, melons, and papayas are a great source of vitamin C, potassium, fiber, and folate.
 It also helps fight heartburn during the third trimester.
 Remember to eat only RIPE PAPAYA during the third trimester.
 Accidentally eating unripe papaya can lead to contractions and induce early labor, given the presence of pepsin in it.
 However, it is highly recommended that you consume papaya only after consulting your doctor about it.

 You may experience some heartburn and ingestion during the last trimester as your baby grows inside you.
-Spicy foods that are deep fried are best avoided during the third trimester.
+Spicy foods that are deep-fried are best avoided during the third trimester.

-Raw vegetables: Uncooked and raw veggies could produce gas which could further cause uneasiness and restlessness.
-Eat loads of vegetable, but only after you have cooked them well!
+Uncooked and raw veggies could produce gas, which could further cause uneasiness and restlessness.
+Eat loads of vegetables, but only after you have cooked them well!